hibbaafzal/WorkshopOne_FinancialCalculators/src/main/java/com/ps/README.md

 #### Interesting Code
 An piece of code that I found interesting was the if statment in my code:

-if (choice < 1 || choice > 3) {

-I found this interesting because I did not know that you can have an if statement without having an else statement.
+default: System.out.println("Invalid Calculator");
+                break;

+I found this interesting because if the user puts an invalid choice it will print "Invalid Calculator" and this is done without the use of if/else statements.